corejourney/core-blog/content/about/_index.md

 exclude = true
 +++

+#### TODO: Finish this self-introduction
 ㅤ
 ## Who am I?

-I am an undergraduate student.
-I am interested in topics including Chemistry, Language, Medicine, Technology, Politics and Cryptocurrency.
+I am a student.
 This website will be dedicated to articles containing my thoughts, along with any useful tutorials or information that I come across.

 If you wish to talk for whatever reason, feel free to [message me](/contact).